andavies/myLibrary/readme.txt

 ------------------------------------------
-CS50 Final Project
 'myLibrary' - a website that allows users to share and lend books in their local community
+Originally my final project for the Harvard University course CS50 (cs50.harvard.edu)

 Andrew Davies
 submitted 15/12/15